-The rate in other currencies will be calculated according to the exchange rates of the European Central Bank on the day the client pays for our work.
+The rate in other currencies will be calculated according to the transfer purchase rate of the SEB bank on the day the client pays for our work.
 The payment can be done when ordering the research from us or when the research has been finished.
 The latter option might be in your favor if your domestic currency exchange rates has meanwhile increased against the Euro and would be unfavorable for you if it has decreased.

-On 02 January 2012 our hourly fees in most common currencies according to the exchange rates of the European Central Bank were:
+On 02 September 2013 our hourly fees in most common currencies according to the SEB bank exchange rates:

 Please keep in mind that a family tree is never only yours alone - it may be possible to share the costs with relatives who might also be interested in the information.
 The results you get from us have lasting value, you can hand it over to your descendants.

 It is possible to order information regarding one particular or event or fact only, but our minimum charge is for three hours work.
 Of course - the more time we have, the more information we will be able to find.
 However, a family history research is usually never completed.

 Upon receipt of the information that you have and the questions of what you are looking for, we can provide an estimate of how long the research might take.
 We cannot give exact answers to questions such as "I would like my family tree to be researched, how much does it cost?"